matishsiao/firedns/README.md

-godnsagent
+firedns
 ============
-godnsagent is a simple DNS server which downloads zones over HTTP(S) in JSON format, parses them, stores them in memory and serves to clients.
+firedns is a simple DNS server which downloads zones over SSDB in JSON format, parses them, stores them in memory and serves to clients.

-* godnsagent listens on both TCP and UDP port 53.
+* firedns listens on both TCP and UDP port 53.
 * It does not support daemonization.
 * There is no config file.
 * There is no reading from local zone files.